 There isn’t much to say about the current New Mexico gambling laws, which allow most types of gambling.
 But this hasn’t always been the case, as up until a little bit more than 10 years ago, one might have wondered: does New Mexico have casinos?
-And this because of the struggle to finalize the compacts between the tribes and the state’s authorities.
+And this is because of the struggle to finalize the compacts between the tribes and the state’s authorities.

 The journey started in 1990 when, under the Indian Gaming Regulatory Act, tribes wanted to lay the foundations for building casino resorts on their grounds.
-The compacts have been negotiated to be the same kind those in Nevada were like offering every sort of game, poker, roulette, craps, slot machines and so on.
-Unfortunately, the Governor at that time didn’t care to sign these deals, which eventually cost him his next reelection.
+The compacts have been negotiated to be the same kind those in Nevada were like offering every sort of game, poker, roulette, craps, slot machines, and so on.
+Unfortunately, the Governor at that time didn’t care to sign these deals, which eventually cost him his subsequent reelection.